tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/index.rst

 measurement of what flowed into it, and a persistent gap is the signature of under-reporting, theft, or a mismeasuring RTU.
 Tampering can sit at the meter, in CDMA transit, or at the platform, and each leaves a different footprint, an individual meter out of line with physical verification, a whole concentrator moving together, or a platform audit-log edit.
-The sharpest illustration is a real one: in an ACM meter-reading dispute it was the operator's handwritten logbook of physical read attempts that settled the question, the paper record carrying what the platform data could not.
+The platform edit is the subtlest of the three, the stored figure drifting while the meters stay honest, so what settles it is a record the platform never controlled, sometimes as plain as a paper log of physical read attempts.